 This MoU is not intended to:

-- Recreate any legitimate expectation on the part of any person that the Parties will do any act or will refrain from doing any act; or
+- recreate any legitimate expectation on the part of any person that the Parties will do any act or will refrain from doing any act

 The Parties have determined that they do not exchange sufficient quantities of personal data to warrant entering into a separate data sharing agreement, but this will be kept under review.

 The role and function of the Gambling Commission

 The Commission is an independent, non-departmental public body, sponsored by the Department for Digital, Culture, Media and Sport (opens in new tab) (“DCMS”).
 The Commission is responsible for advising local and central government on the issues relating to gambling.

 Under the Gambling Act 2005 (opens in new tab) (“the GA 2005”) the Commission regulates all gambling in Great Britain, apart from spread betting, in partnership with local Licensing Authorities.
 It does so in the public interest and through its statutory licensing objectives to: